Department of Psychology

 Instructor: Dr. Karl L. Wuensch

-Required Text----- Gray, P. (2011).
+Required Text---- Gray, P. (2011).
 Psychology (6th ed.).
-New York: Worth.
-ISBN-13: 978-1-429-24672-9.
-Wholesale Price to Bookstores: $117.
-Publisher's Retail Price to Students: $138.95.
-ECU Bookstore price, $142.60.
+New York, NY: Worth.
+ISBN-13: 9781429246729.
+Wholesale Price to Bookstores: $73.
+Retail price from ECU Bookstore, $187.35.
+Buy it directly from the publisher for $91 .
 The cloth text is bundled with access to Psych Portal.
 Psych Portal includes the text in online format.
-If you are comfortable with having the text in online format only, you can buy a year's access to Psych Portal for about $69 and not need to buy the cloth text.
-If you elect not to purchase access to Psych Portal, you may not be able to complete some of the requirements of the course.
+If you are comfortable with having the text in online format only, you can buy a year's access to Psych Portal <use the Psych Portal link above> and not need to buy the cloth text.
+If you elect not to purchase access to Psych Portal, you may not be able to complete some of the activities which are an integral part of the course.

 Psych Portal---- In addition to being able to access the text online, the Psych Portal has a number of other features that you can use to help prepare yourself for the quizzes and examinations.
 Among the resources you can find in the Psych Portal are: